GrahamDumpleton/mod_wsgi/README.rst

 for starting up a standalone instance of Apache directly from the command line with an auto generated configuration.

-This later mechanism for installing mod_wsgi using Python 'pip' is a much simpler way of getting starting with hosting your Python web application.
+This later mechanism for installing mod_wsgi using Python ``pip`` is a much simpler way of getting starting with hosting your Python web application.
 In particular, the new installation method makes it very easy to use Apache/mod_wsgi in a development environment without the need to perform any Apache configuration yourself.

+The Apache module for mod_wsgi created when using the ``pip install`` method can still be used with the main Apache installation, via manual configuration if necessary.

-On some platforms, this latter method is the only option supported when using the operating system supplied Apache installation.
+On some platforms, this latter method is actually the only option supported when using the operating system supplied Apache installation.
 For example, in MacOS X Sierra, Apple has completely broken the ability to install third party Apache modules using the ``apxs`` tool normally used for this task.
 History suggests that Apple will never fix the problem as they have broken things in the past in other ways and workarounds were required as they never fixed those problems either.
 This time there is no easy workaround as they no longer supply certain tools which are required to perform the installation.

 Note that neither of the above methods for installing mod_wsgi is supported